European Banking Federation

 29 Nov 2021

-Their ask — The organization supports extending AML rules to crypto providers to achieve a level playing field.
+Message — The organization supports extending AML rules to crypto providers to achieve a level playing field.
 However, they request a longer implementation period and clearer guidance on technical compliance, particularly for interactions with unhosted wallets and decentralized systems.123

-How it helps them — This would give banks and crypto providers more time to develop compatible technical solutions.45
+Why — This would give banks and crypto providers more time to develop compatible technical solutions.45

-Who loses — Financial crime enforcement loses immediate compliance from crypto providers operating in decentralized systems.6
+Impact — Financial crime enforcement loses immediate compliance from crypto providers operating in decentralized systems.6

 Banking Federation Calls for Risk-Based AML Authority Selection